kyma-incubator/examples/kyma-local-e2e-scenario/README.md

 We will set up the secure connectivity between the mock external solution and the Kyma remote environment `ec-default`.

-Here we will use the [one-click integration flow](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/015-details-one-click-configuration.md)
+Here we will use the [connector service](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/010-architecture-connector-service.md) to secure the communication.

 * Clone this [repository](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/015-details-one-click-configuration.md).